 This project explored the concept of recovery from the perspectives of Black and Minority Ethnic women through one-to-one interviews.

-The Mental Health Foundation evaluated how clinical systems in CAMHS teams across England had been implemented.
+We evaluated how clinical systems in Child and Adolescent Mental Health Services teams across England had been implemented.

 This project involved the evaluation of a therapeutic community for people with mental health problems.

 The Living Better project set up five local reference groups in Scotland to assess how existing services were addressing the mental health needs of people with long term conditions.

 In 2009/10 we conducted research with NHS Health Scotland to develop a course for primary care and community staff delivering Keep Well health checks.

 This project aimed to find out which outcomes service users felt were most important to measure when evaluating the success of interventions.

 We worked with local authorities in three areas of Scotland to create a programme to better promote mental health and encourage recovery.